colinta/StrangeCase/README.rst

 scanned.
 Like categories!
 We need to know *all* the pages in the site before we know what all the categories are, and how many pages have that category.

-These nodes are stored as ``ProcessorNode``s, and they are nodes that say "hold on, I'm not ready yet...".
+These nodes are stored as ``Processor``s, and they are nodes that say "hold on, I'm not ready yet...".
 They must implement a ``populate`` method, which when called *removes* the processor node from the tree and replaces itself with nodes (or it can insert nodes elsewhere in the tree, or do nothing I suppose).